The Health Insurance Marketplace & People with Diabetes

 Through the Marketplace you can fill out an application either online, over the phone, or in person to find out whether you are eligible for financial help paying for private health insurance, or if you’re eligible for coverage under your state’s Medicaid or CHIP.
 Once your eligibility is determined, you can compare plans and buy one that meets your needs.

-After March 31, 2014, you must wait until the next open enrollment period to buy insurance in the Marketplace unless you qualify for a special enrollment period because of a qualifying life event like a job loss, birth, or divorce.
+After February 15, 2015, you must wait until the next open enrollment period to buy insurance in the Marketplace unless you qualify for a special enrollment period because of a qualifying life event like a job loss, birth, or marriage.
 Plans sold outside the Marketplaces may be available year-round, but you will not be able to get help paying for your insurance.
 You can apply for Medicaid or CHIP at any time during the year.

 What Do I Do If I Need Help Finding and Choosing a Health Plan?

-There will be trained people called “Navigators” to help individuals understand their coverage options and the enrollment process.
-You can access this free individual assistance to help you choose a plan and enroll by contacting your state Marketplace.
+There are trained people called “Navigators” and other assisters to help individuals understand their coverage options and the enrollment process.
+You can access this free individual assistance to help you choose a plan and enroll by contacting your state Marketplace or by searching on the following website: https://localhelp.healthcare.gov/.

 Where Can I Get More Information About the Plans Available to Me?